 At Timely Contract, our primary legal services include: real estate contract review, real estate contract drafting, legal opinions for title insurance exceptions, and research, due diligence, and legal opinions for properties.

-If you have questions or concerns about a real estate transaction or boundary line issue in Idaho, Montana, or Washington, call today to schedule a no-charge consultation with a real estate lawyer, (208) 712-4700.
+If you have questions or concerns about a real estate transaction or boundary line issue, call today to schedule a no-charge consultation, (208) 712-4700.

 At Timely Contract, we have local real estate attorneys who have experience throughout Idaho, including: Boise, Post Falls, Coeur d’Alene, Lewiston, Moscow, and Sandpoint.

 We also have local real estate attorneys who have experience throughout Montana, including: Missoula, Billings, Bozeman, and Kalispell.

 And we have local real estate attorneys who have experience throughout Washington, including: Spokane, Spokane Valley, Liberty Lake, Medical Lake, and Cheney.

 Disclaimer: Timely Contract podcasts are meant to be informative; however, Timely Contract podcasts are not legal advice.
 Legal advice is the result of the application of proper law to a particular set of circumstances.
 Whether or how the law applies to a particular factual situation is a legal question that cannot be answered by a Timely Contract podcast.
 In addition, Timely Contract podcasts sometimes differ from their written transcript.
 Listeners and readers should not rely on a Timely Contract podcast, or a transcript of a Timely Contract podcast, as legal advice.
 Listeners should seek legal counsel and get a true legal opinion before taking actions regarding real property.